1 expensive gemstone flower bouquet

 800+ diamonds in a gemstone flower bouquet

-He uses diamonds also to make the less exquisite gems look better.
+He also uses diamonds to make the less exquisite gems look better.
 Like garnet, agate, opal, turquoise, and onyx.
-And to accomplish it he adds a small gemstone insect on a branch of emerald.
+And to accomplish it, he adds a small gemstone insect on a branch.
 The leaves are made of fabric.
 And the base of the gemstone flower bouquet is silver.

 Gemstone insect on the gemstone flower brooch